jbuceta/TiFoSi/README.md

 A TiFoSi simulation relies on a configuration file, config.xml, where the properties of the simulation are specified.
 Edit that file following the rules indicated in the TiFoSi manual.
 Once the configuration file has been defined, execute the following command in a terminal window:

-• python compile.py (in case you are using python2.7)
+• python compile.py

-• python compile3.py (in case you are using python3.x)

 This command will first check that the configuration file has been properly defined.
-Afterwards it will generate/modify the C^{++} source files and finally it will compile the code and copy the executable, tifosi, in the bin directory.
+Afterwards it will generate/modify the C++ source files and finally it will compile the code and copy the executable, tifosi, in the bin directory.
 If all these processes have been successful, the last line of the standard output of the command will read,

 The process has been successfully completed!